SupremeTechnopriest/react-idle-timer/README.md

 ☝️ The hook implementation is here!
 It takes the same properties and returns the same API as the component implementation.
 See [here](https://github.com/SupremeTechnopriest/react-idle-timer#hook-usage) for usage or check out the new [example](https://github.com/SupremeTechnopriest/react-idle-timer/blob/master/examples/hook).
 There are now TypeScript [examples](https://github.com/SupremeTechnopriest/react-idle-timer/blob/master/examples) as well.

 ✌️ Added a new property called `eventsThrottle`.
 This will throttle the event handler to help decrease cpu usage on certain events (looking at you `mousemove`).
 It defaults to 200ms, but can be set however you see fit.
 To disable this feature, set it to `0`.

->  For the full patch notes please refer to the [CHANGELOG](https://github.com/SupremeTechnopriest/react-idle-timer/blob/master/CHANGELOG.md)

 ## Installation
 ```